vackosar/vackosar.github.io/_posts/2022-03-05-transformers-self-attention-mechanism-simplified.md

 - dot product of any two positional encodings decays fast after first 2 nearby words
 - most sentences are relatively short ~10 words, thus only first dimensions of positional encodings carry information
 - the rest of the embeddings can thus function as word embeddings

+## Transformer Training
+Transformers are usually pre-trained on self-supervised tasks like masked language modelling or next-token prediction.
+Multiple-GPUs are often used.
+While there are various approaches to speedup transformer itself, there are also approches to improve its training:
+- [ELECTRA training scheme speeds up training](/ml/electra-4x-cheaper-bert-training) with GAN-like setting using a loss over entire sequence.

 ## Self-Attention Complexity